Some of the most useful screen time doesn't end when the screen turns off. It carries into something else.

 Why it works

 When a parent narrates and extends screen content into real activities, it strengthens what researchers call "joint media engagement" (Council on Communications and Media, 2016).
-The screen becomes a starting point, not a dead end.
+The screen becomes a starting point for something bigger.

 This also makes the end of screen time easier.
-"We're done with the phone, but we're going to keep doing the thing" is a much smoother transition than "We're done, now find something else to do."
+"We're done with the phone, and we're going to keep doing the thing" is a smooth transition because the activity continues.

 You don't need to do this every time.
-But when you have five minutes and the energy, it's the single most valuable thing you can do with screen time.
+But when you have five minutes and the energy, it's one of the most helpful things you can do with screen time.

 Sources